 I say obviously because it never could have been any other way.
-Some people have a problem with that – they say irrational things like ‘Dead people don’t come back to life – that’s just impossible’.
-But the Bible says just the opposite – that it was not possible for Jesus to stay dead.
+Some people have a problem with that – they say irrational things like ‘Dead people don’t come back to life – that’s simply impossible’.
+But the Bible says just the opposite, the Bible says it was impossible for Jesus to stay dead!

 ‘God raised him up, loosing the pangs of death, because it was not possible for him to be held by it.’
 (Acts 2:24)

-Granted the dead rising to life again is not a common occurrence but if the rationale for you not believing in the resurrection of Jesus boils down to ‘It can’t happen so it didn’t happen’, then you are not being intellectually honest with yourself, drawing your conclusions on preconceived assumptions not based on fact.
+Granted, the dead rising to life again is not a common occurrence.
+But if the rationale for you not believing in the resurrection of Jesus boils down to, ‘It can’t happen, so it didn’t happen’, then you are not being intellectually honest with yourself, drawing your conclusions on preconceived assumptions which are not based on fact.
 And it’d only take a resurrection to happen once for you to have to change your point of view.

 At the end of a lecture he had given on the reasons for his atheism, noted philosopher Anthony Flew, was once asked the question, ‘But what if Jesus was raised from the dead?’.
 ‘Well,’ he replied ‘If Jesus was raised from the dead, that would change everything’.
-His response was consistent with his lifelong commitment to go where the evidence led, a commitment that would result in him coauthoring, a few years before his death in 2010, a book entitled ‘There is a God’.
+His response was consistent with his lifelong commitment to go where the evidence led, a commitment that would, a few years before his death in 2010, ultimately lead to him coauthoring a book which was entitled ‘There is a God’.

-It was the apostle Peter who made the statement above regarding the impossibility of Jesus staying dead.
+It was the apostle Peter who made the above statement regarding the impossibility of Jesus staying dead.
 It is interesting to note the change that had occurred in Peter since Good Friday.
-After Jesus’ arrest he had been running scared, denying left, right and centre that he had ever even known Jesus.
-But here, on the day of Pentecost, just seven weeks later, he stands and publicly proclaims to a crowd of thousands the reality of the resurrection.
+After Jesus’ arrest he had been running scared, denying to everyone that he had ever even known Jesus.
+But here, on the day of Pentecost, just seven weeks later, he stands and publicly proclaims, to a crowd of thousands, the reality of the resurrection.
 The reason for the change in Peter isn’t hard to find: ‘This Jesus, God raised up,’ he says, ‘and of that we all are witnesses.’
 (Acts 2:32).

-Like Anthony Flew he had followed the evidence.
+Like Anthony Flew, Peter had followed the evidence.

 The evidence for the resurrection is well documented and a couple of links follow for those interested:

 But why was it not possible for Jesus to stay dead?
-This is a philosophical argument and is based on the nature of death and the reason for it.
-We tend to think death is normal – the inevitable end to the wearing out of our bodies after years of use or, alternatively, the tragic result of some violent insult, overwhelming infection, or malignant growth that our bodies cannot withstand.
-But the Bible says that there is a more fundamental reason for why we die and that, it says, is because of sin.
+This is a philosophical argument and is based on the nature of death and the underlying reason for it.
+We tend to think that death is normal – the inevitable end to the wearing out of our bodies after long years of use or, alternatively, the tragic result of some violent insult, overwhelming infection, or malignant growth, something that our bodies cannot withstand.
+But the Bible says that there is a more fundamental reason for why we die.
+And that, it says, is because of sin.

 If we struggle to believe anything about the Easter story, it shouldn’t be the resurrection of Jesus – that bit stands to reason.
 The amazing part of the story is that he ever died at all.
-That the author of life should die is a great mystery – but die he unquestionably did, the evidence, as for his resurrection, is overwhelming – attested to even by a paper published in 1986 in the Journal of the American Medical Association ( https://jamanetwork.com/journals/jama/article-abstract/403315)
+That the author of life should die is a great mystery – but die he unquestionably did.
+As it is for his resurrection, the evidence for Jesus’ death is overwhelming, even bein* attested to by a paper published in the Journal of the American Medical Association in 1986.
+You can read it here:

-The very reason that Jesus’ was born in the first place was ‘to seek and save the lost’ [Luke 19:10].
-The ‘saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners’ (1 Timothy 1:15).
+The reason that Jesus’ was born in the first place was ‘to seek and save the lost’ [Luke 19:10].
+As the apostle Paul once wrote, the ‘saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners’ (1 Timothy 1:15).

-Jesus knew this and, furthermore, understood that the salvation he would achieve would be realised through his death.
+Jesus knew this and understood that the salvation he had come to achieve would be realised through his death.
 ‘The Son of Man must suffer many things’ he said, ‘and be rejected by the elders and chief priests and scribes, and be killed, and on the third day be raised.’
 (Luke 9:22).
-That is why, when the time of his crucifixion drew near, Jesus ‘set his face to go to Jerusalem’.
-(Luke 9:51) Jesus went there purposely to die.
+That is the reason why, when the time of his crucifixion drew near, Jesus ‘set his face to go to Jerusalem’.
+(Luke 9:51).

-But why did he have to die – more than that, why did he have be killed rather than slip away quietly in his sleep?
-Because ‘the wages of sin is death’ (Romans 6:23) – if justice is to be upheld, the penalty that must be paid for sin is death.
+But why did he have to die?
+More than that, why did he have be killed?
+Why couldn’t he have simply slipped away quietly in his sleep at a ripe old age?
+The answer to that question is that ‘the wages of sin is death’ (Romans 6:23).
+If justice is to be upheld, sin must be punished, and the penalty for sin is death.

-We all want to live in a just universe – we cry out for justice when we see others maltreated especially when that injustice is particularly great or we are the ones experiencing it.
-The only time we are unhappy with justice is when we are the guilty ones.
-Speeding drivers ought to be punished but the excuses I had for why I shouldn’t have to attend a speed awareness course a year or two back were myriad!
+We all want to live in a just universe – we cry out for justice when we see others maltreated especially when that injustice is particularly great or when we are find that it is who are the ones who are experiencing the injustice.
+The only time we are unhappy with justice is when we are guilty!
+I believe speeding drivers should suffer a penalty but many were the excuses I had for why I shouldn’t have had to attend the speed awareness course I was invited a few years ago!

-God is, by his very nature, holy, perfectly right – he has standards which he must uphold if he is to be just.
-If we’re honest, we know we don’t live up to even our own standards let alone those of a holy God.
-And since as has been stated the ‘wages of sin is death’ we have a problem for, unless a suitable substitute can be found, we must face that punishment ourselves.
+God is, by his very nature, holy.
+He is perfectly right, perfectly just.
+And if he is to remain just, His standards must be he upheld.
+We, on the other hand, are not what we should be.
+We know, if we are honest, that we don’t live up to even our own standards let alone those of a holy and righteous God.
+Therefore, since as has been already been said, the ‘wages of sin is death’, we have a problem.
+We all deserve death, myself included and, unless a suitable substitute can be found, we face the prospect of experiencing that punishment ourselves.

-Now this is where the bad news of the law of God becomes the good news of his gospel.
-Because, not only is God Holy and rightly angry at injustice he is, at the same time, merciful and gracious.
-God gave his only son to be the penal substitute we desperately need to take the punishment we deserve.
+But this is where the bad news of the law of God becomes the good news of the gospel.
+Because, not only is God holy and rightly angry at injustice he is, at the same time, merciful and gracious.
+God gave his only son to be a penal substitute, one who would act as the wrath absorbing, justice satisfying, atoning sacrifice for our sins.
+One who would gladly take our place and suffer for us the punishment we deserve.

-Isaiah had prophesied some 700 years previously how God would lay on Jesus our sin and punish him in our place: ‘But he was pierced for our transgressions;’ he wrote, ‘he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.
+The Old Testament prophet Isaiah had, some 700 years prior to the crucifixion, prophesied how God would one day lay on Jesus our sin and punish him in our place: ‘But he was pierced for our transgressions;’ he wrote, ‘he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.
 All we like sheep have gone astray; we have turned, every one, to his own way; and the LORD has laid on him the iniquity of us all.’
 (Isaiah 53:5-6).